YassWorks/Ally/README.md

 # Ally

-Ally is an AI-powered CLI tool designed to assist with anything from everyday tasks to complex projects.
+Ally is an AI-powered CLI tool designed to assist with anything from everyday tasks to complex projects efficiently, without leaving the terminal.

-I built Ally to be a fully local agentic system using **Ollama**, but it also works seamlessly with:
+Ally was built a fully local agentic system using **[Ollama](https://ollama.com/download)**, but it also works seamlessly with:

 * OpenAI
 * Anthropic
 * Google GenAI
 * Cerebras
-* *(with more integrations on the way!)*
+* *(more integrations on the way!)*

-This tool is best suited for scenarios where privacy is paramount and agentic capabilities are needed in the workflow, such as in scientific research or law firms.
+This tool is best suited for scenarios where privacy is paramount and agentic capabilities are needed in the workflow.

 ## Key Features

-#### Default Chat Interface
+### Default Chat Interface

 A general-purpose agent that can: